 Tropical Fruit Salad with Honey and Lemon is a mildly sweet, not too citrus and not too tart, recipe that your entire family with love.
-Unlike our Hawaiian Tropical Fruit Salad recipe with cheesecake or our regular fruit salad with maple syrup, this fruit salad rides the line with one foot on the dessert tray and one foot on the side dish tray.
+Unlike our Hawaiian Cheesecake Salad recipe with cheesecake or our regular fruit salad with maple syrup, this fruit salad rides the line with one foot on the dessert tray and one foot on the side dish tray.

-And with only time to prep, which is about 15-20 minutes tops, it’s also an easy salad that is totally adjustable to your own fruit likes and dislikes.
+And with only time to prep, which is about 15-20 minutes tops, it’s also an easy fruit salad that is totally adjustable to your own fruit likes and dislikes.

 Tropical Fruit Salad Recipe